 We will review the documentation to see if you meet the New York State requirements.
 Please include the day, month, year, and dose administered.
 Documentation must include physician or other health care provider's signature and stamp.
 Please complete the top portion of the university's form and attach the supporting documentation to it.

-No. Please have immunization documents translated before submission.
+No. Please have immunization documents translated and notarized before submission.

 Immunization forms can be found online at www.tc.edu/health under the "Forms" Page.
 Students should complete the top portion of the form.
 Once the physician or health care provider has completed Section A OR Section B, we recommend that you make a copy for your records before submitting proof of immunity.